isomerpages/govtech-stp/_work-pass-holder-lane/frequently-asked-questions.md

   </li>
   </ol>

 #### 3. My Construction/Marine Shipyard/Process (CMP) Work Permit/S Pass holder has been fully vaccinated.
-When can I submit an entry application to bring him into Singapore?
+Do I need to submit an entry application to bring him into Singapore?

-From 15 Oct 2021, we will be accepting entry approval applications for fully vaccinated S Pass and Work Permit holders from CMP sectors entering Singapore from [Category III or IV countries/regions](/wphl/shn-and-swab-summary) .
+Yes, employers must submit entry approval applications for fully vaccinated S Pass and Work Permit holders from CMP sectors entering Singapore, regardless of travel history.
 Entry approval slots will be limited, and pass holders may have to wait about three to six months before they can enter Singapore.

 #### 4. I am medically ineligible for vaccination.
 How can I appeal to be exempted from the vaccination condition for entry?
 You may appeal for an [exemption from the vaccination condition for entry](https://form.gov.sg/#!/610b4fe79eba440012bddce5), supported by a doctor’s memo.
 You will need to obtain the exemption before applying for entry approval.